cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Tabs.md

 Use `TabView` to create native tab controls with selected state.
 Give each `TabView` a unique and meaningful `.accessibilityLabel`.

+For custom tabs use `isTabBar` and `isSelected` Traits with `.accessibilityElement(children: .contain)`.

 Notes:

 * When using `.tabViewStyle(.page)` to create a `TabView` with page indicator dots make sure to add `.indexViewStyle(.page(backgroundDisplayMode: .always))` to display the page indicator dots with a background othwerwise they will be invisible in light mode.

+Platform Defects:

+- `TabView` using `.tabViewStyle(.page)` has page indicator dots which are not focusable using direct touch exploration with VoiceOver.
+In past versions of iOS these dots were accessible to VoiceOver.
+In latest versions the VoiceOver focus appears to move to the page indicator dots as the very last elements on the page in the incorrect swipe order.

 ## Applicable WCAG Success Criteria
 - [4.1.2: Name, Role, Value](https://www.w3.org/WAI/WCAG22/Understanding/name-role-value.html)